KitBaroness/CosmVerseFlex/README.md

 1. FORK then Clone your own forked repo.
 2. Open the project in your IDE aka VSCodium
 3. Ensure that the JDK is properly set up in your IDE.

+#### FOR DOCKER IMAGE
+* Go to unster directory in terminal
+ - Build the Docker image
+`docker build -t unster-image .`
+ - Run the Docker container
+`docker run -p 8080:8080 unster-image`

 #### Building the Project
 --------------------